It'll storm right in and blow you away with a punishing deluge of wittery. And thatsucks.

 [Time for Bad Pun Olympics!!]
 Sasuke: I wonder what's in that Wonderball...
 Sakura: Who's that Pokémon?
 Naruto: It's Kakashi!
 Well, that's the Circle of Life for ya!
 Sasuke: Hey, Kakashi, having a ball?
 Naruto: At least you're getting your water aerobics done!
 Kakashi: Oh, for the love of God, stop already!

-In episode 30, part 3 of team four star's Dragon Ball Z abridged, after Frieza cuts himself in half, Goku unleashes one of these on him:
+In episode 30, Part 3 of Dragon Ball Z Abridged, after Frieza cuts himself in half, Goku unleashes one of these on him:

 Jericho contains a particularly weird example, in that the puns are in German.
 The entire 41st chapter is dedicated to a pun-tastic monologue the narrator gives.